Caching elements

 Default behavior

-By default, Kolibrium automatically caches elements.
-The first element lookup is stored and reused in subsequent accesses.
-This reduces overhead of repeated element searches.
+By default, Kolibrium caches single-element delegates.
+The first element lookup is stored and reused in subsequent accesses, reducing the overhead of repeated element searches.
+Multi-element delegates are not cached.

 val dynamicContent by driver.className(